kxdang/kiendang.me/content/blog/089-mind-over-matter/index.md

 Although these were very minor improvements, I found them to help tremendously in keeping me focused and concentrated.

 I made sure I meditated every day for 5 minutes and ran twice a week to de-stress and build up my energy levels.
+It has been almost my entire journey now that I am able to reflect back on what I have done and what I've improved.
+I'm glad to say that self-reflection has helped me pinpoint the issues and defaulted on action to help solve them.

 I know that health is wealth.
 Making sure you are mentally and physically healthy is the key to being productive.
 Your body houses your soul, and you want to make sure it is well oiled and maintained!